asalga/Python-Primer/primer.md

 # Python Primer
 The purpose of this document is to give the reader a basic understanding of Python.
-Written by [Andor  Salga](https://asalga.wordpress.com)
+Written by [Andor  Salga](https://asalga.wordpress.com).
+Work in progress...

+## Starting Out
 To begin working with Python, go to the [official site](https://www.python.org/) and navigate to the download section.
+Download and install the Python interpreter.
+You can use this to begin coding.
+Alternatively, you can learn using an online resource, such as [CodeCademy](http://www.codecademy.com/tracks/python)

 ## The Basics
 Some things to keep in mind before starting your Python development: